ceewaigithub/waffles/README.md

 - Enhanced traffic data interpretation and analysis.
 - Personalized news reading based on user preferences.

-Stay tuned for these exciting features in future releases!

 ## Changelog

 - Version 0.0.1 (2024-16-03): Initial creation of React, Nodejs and python modules and components.